 The New Zealand Archaeological Association is working to increase public awareness and highlight the importance of protecting our archaeological heritage by promoting the work of New Zealand archaeologists both at home and abroad.

-New Zealand Archaeology Week 2017 will comprise of a variety of events around New Zealand.
+New Zealand Archaeology Week 2020 event will comprise of a variety of events around New Zealand.
 These events are being hosted by consultant archaeologists, museums, heritage organisations and iwi and will include public talks, historic walks, and displays in regions from the Far North to the Deep South.

 Disclaimer: The NZAA does not organise the events, these are organised by individual people/groups.
 Information presented here is accurate at the time of publication.
 NZAA will not take responsibility for any inaccuracies in the information presented.
 For up to date information on each individual event please contact the even organiser.